20 Everyday Health Tips For Women

 A quick and easy way to assess your salt intake is to consider the foods eat in any one day or week.
 If you eat a clean diet that is filled with whole real food, then you have little to worry about.
 The natural salt content in whole food is minimal and should be the main source of your salt intake.
 Additionally, fresh fruits and vegetables are also rich in potassium that counters the negative effects of high sodium chloride levels in your body.

 If you are eating out a lot or consuming many processed and junk foods then it’s time to count your sodium intake.
 These foods are the major culprits of high sodium levels in modern diets.

-Antioxidants prevent oxidative stress that accelerates aging and causes premature aging that really shows on the skin, therefore the best wrinkle and anti-aging skin care defense is to maintain a diet plentiful in key antioxidants.
+Antioxidants prevent oxidative stress that accelerates aging and causes premature aging that shows on the skin, therefore the best wrinkle and anti-aging skincare defense are to maintain a diet plentiful in key antioxidants.